 Coffee shops are big business in the 21st century and they’re sure to become even bigger.
-The culture has become quite massive, and the coffee shop is the preferred meeting and get together point for many people, whether they’re shopping or meeting for business purposes.
+The culture has become enormous, and the coffee shop is the preferred meeting and get-together point for many people, whether they’re shopping or meeting for business purposes.

 There is so much you can do for your business if you have an independent coffee shop, but you must not forget to market your new ideas effectively; this way you will maximise your profits.
 Marketing a coffee shop isn’t always easy because there are so many these days, but we’ve put together a brief article that covers a few good ideas you can take away and put into action.